rschristopher/rschristopher.github.io/src/custody/creating-keys/dice.md

  dedicated communities around board games, RPGs, and gambling aficionados.

-In practice, you simply need a cup of water of *supersaturated saltwater*.
+In practice, you simply need a cup of
+ *supersaturated saltwater*.
 This just means the water cannot absorb any more salt and that your dice will become buoyant.

+1. In a clean cup, fill with clean filtered water
+1. Add salt, a lot of salt, and stir till the salt is fully absorbed in the water
+1. Keep adding salt and stirring until your dice becomes buoyant

-As long as the dice is floating towards the surface you'll be able to test if it's balanced or not.
+Once the dice is floating towards the surface you'll be able to test if it's balanced or not.
+Simply push the dice with a pencil or chopstick.

 ![balanced dice]()